 The Black Talk Media Project understands how the radio programming targeting Black and poor people came to be and there is only one solution and that is to build and establish an independent community based digital radio network across the nation.

 You can help us work towards our goals by making a financial contribution today.
-We have two options to choose from in determining what type of contribution you would like to make.

 No matter the dollar amount, every penny counts towards maintaining and growing independent Black media.
 Black Media Matters to you!